CarolinaAc/Product-Landing-Page-TARDIS/readme.md

 # Product landing page from freecodecamp

 ## *Plan:*
-1. Change colors to make them more accessible.
+1. Change colors to make them more readable.
+2. Add second CSS styles version for colorblind and blind accessibility.
-2. Newer version planned with Bootstrap and Sass.
+3. Newer version planned with Bootstrap and Sass.